Bayesian Latent Class Regression with Interpretable Binary Profiles: Theoretical Properties

 \begin{definition}[Generic Identifiability] The model with parameter space $\sS$ is generically identifiable if $ (\uplambda \times \upmu)\big\{ (\Ab, \Bb, \bGamma, \Gb) \in \sS:~ \perm(\Ab, \Bb, \bGamma, \Gb) \ne \marg(\Ab, \Bb, \bGamma, \Gb) \big\} = 0 . $ \end{definition}

-Generic identifiability has been widely studied in various models \citep{allman2009identifiability, gu2023bayesian, zhou2024bayesian}.
-For practical data analysis, the distinction between strict and generic identifiability is often negligible, as both notions ensure reliable parameter estimation.
-However, from a theoretical perspective, the conditions required to establish strict identifiability are typically more stringent.
+Generic identifiability has been widely studied \citep{allman2009identifiability, gu2023bayesian, zhou2024bayesian}.
+For practical data analysis, the distinction between strict and generic identifiability is negligible, as both notions ensure reliable parameter estimation.
+However, the conditions required for strict identifiability are typically more stringent.